top of page

 Professor Ai Kihara-Hunt

-Her main area of research is human rights law, International Humanitarian Law and accountability, UN Peace Operations, the UN Police, the rule of law and accountability.
-Beside teaching, she coaches international law moot teams, and undertakes a number of projects in collaboration with the UN Office of the High Commissioner for Human Rights (UN-OHCHR), International Committee of the Red Cross, Geneva Centre for Security Sector Governance (DCAF), human rights organizations and universities.
+Her main areas of research are human rights law, International Humanitarian Law and accountability, UN Peace Operations, the UN Police, and the rule of law and accountability.
+Beside teaching, she coaches international law moot teams, and undertakes several projects in collaboration with the UN Office of the High Commissioner for Human Rights (UN-OHCHR), International Committee of the Red Cross, Geneva Centre for Security Sector Governance (DCAF), human rights organizations and universities.
 Between 1998 and 2016, she worked in Nepal, East Timor/Timor-Leste, Sri Lanka, Indonesia, Bosnia and Herzegovina, Switzerland, the United Kingdom and Japan with the UN-OHCHR, UN High Commissioner for Refugees (UNHCR), UN Peace Operations (UNTAET, UNAMET) and other UN offices and entities, as well as in the academia.
 Her publications include: Holding UNPOL to Account: Individual Criminal Accountability of United Nations Police Personnel (Brill, 2017).

 Lauren Power